-Trying to plan out your next clean-eating kick through research can be more frustrating than helpful.
-If your Google search on “avocados” offers a long list of contradicting headlines, what’s the answer?
+Trying to follow the research about good nutrition can be more frustrating than helpful.
+When your Google search on "avocados" offers contradicting headlines, it's confusing.

-Shouldn’t science be able to tell us what foods are good for us and why?
-The truth behind the conflicting research about food is that food science is much less black and white than we want it to be.
+Why isn't science able to tell us what foods are good for us?
+The truth is that food science is much less black-and-white than we want it to be.
+The best defense is to eat a balanced diet, stay informed, and read up — even if that last step gives you contradictory advice.

 There’s a disconnect between science and the way we present that science.
-While scientific studies may imply a certain outcome, the reality is the answer is not so clear-cut.
+While scientific studies may imply a certain outcome, the real answer is not so clear-cut.

-A one-sided headline and article describing only the reasons why a food is bad for you is never the full story.
+A one-sided article describing only the reasons why a food is bad for you is never the full story either.
 The truth is that there are numerous scientific studies that provide different evidence, which we can use to build a more comprehensive understanding of each food.
 That’s how we’ve approached the list below.

-Above all, remember that moderation is key.
+Above all, remember that moderation and balance are the keys.
 A food that’s good for you in some ways may be less good for you in others.

 Avocados can improve heart health by lowering bad cholesterol.
-(Photo: threelayercake/flickr)
+(Photo: threelayercake [CC BY-ND 2.0]/Flickr)

 The good: Avocados contain healthy monounsaturated fats and are packed with more than 20 vitamins.
 They can also improve heart health by lowering bad cholesterol.
 And they’re great for your vision too, because they have natural chemicals that reduce eye damage.